mborges-pivotal/pcf-hugo-workshop/content/post/intro.md

         Broad Agenda (We will have breaks in between sessions)

+        9:00 - 9:30: Welcome and kick off by Andrea

-        9:00 - 9:45: Overview of Cloud Native Architecture
+        9:30 - 10:15: Overview of Cloud Native Architecture

-        9:45 - 10:30: Introduction to Pivotal Cloud Foundry
+        10:15 - 11:00: Introduction to Pivotal Cloud Foundry

-        10:30 - 10:45 == Break - Check Lab Access ==
+        11:00 - 11:15 == Break - Check Lab Access ==

-        10:45 - 12:00: Hands on Experience with Pivotal Cloud Foundry (push, bind, scale, monitor) - Lab1
+        11:15 - 12:00: Hands on Experience with Pivotal Cloud Foundry (push, bind, scale, monitor) - Lab1

-        12:00 - 12:30: Lunch and Demo of Lab2 and Lab3
+        12:00 - 12:30: Lunch and Demo of Lab2

         12:30 - 13:00: Wrap Up, Q&A, Feedback